RohanKapurDEV/warlock/README.md

 ```

-The `"pubkey"` would once again, be an array of 32 unsigned 8-bit integers, or in other words, the byte-array representation of the pubkey of the quarry, miner, or rewarder you're trying to fetch.
+The `"pubkey"` would, once again, be an array of 32 unsigned 8-bit integers, or in other words, the byte-array representation of the pubkey of the quarry, miner, or rewarder you're trying to fetch.

 The response schemas for these endpoints are mostly the same with a minor difference, implemented in Rust as follows: